 Background

 Vince Castillo is an Assistant Professor of Logistics at The Ohio State University.
-His research interests include last mile delivery, sustainable supply chains, and hybrid simulation modeling.
+His research interests include last mile logistics, supply chain sustainability, simulation modeling, and artificial intelligence.
 Dr. Castillo’s work has been published in the Journal of Business Logistics, Journal of Operations Management, and Journal of Business Ethics and presented at numerous conferences including the Council of Supply Chain Management Professionals (CSCMP) and Decision Sciences Institute (DSI) annual conferences.
 He has also appeared in the media on podcasts such as NPR's MarketplaceThe Indicator from Planet Money, and The World from PRX.

 Professor Castillo holds a PhD in Supply Chain Management from the University of Tennessee (2018), an MBA in Supply Chain Management and Finance (2014, University of San Diego), and a BS in Civil Engineering (2006, Colorado School of Mines).
 Dr. Castillo is also a GWOT veteran, having served as an Infantry Officer in the Army National Guard from 2006-2014.